Books I loved and blurbed

 Witness in the Convex Mirror by Eileen R. Tabios (TinFish Press, May 2019)

-To read Eileen R. Tabios’ Witness in the Convex Mirror is “to Ashbery,” which, to paraphrase John Ashbery—arguably the greatest American poet of the 20th century—means to “imitate the way knowledge comes, by fits and starts and by indirection.”
-Ms. Tabios begins each poem with 1-2 lines from Mr. Ashbery’s oeuvre, before pivoting to Asia and Asian themes: “It happened while you were inside, asleep. / The penguins now grieve over the escalation / of silt in their bath.
+To read Eileen R. Tabios’ Witness in the Convex Mirror is “to Ashbery,” which, to paraphrase John Ashbery—arguably one of the greatest American poets of the 20th century—means to “imitate the way knowledge comes, by fits and starts and by indirection.”
+Tabios begins each poem with 1-2 lines from Ashbery’s oeuvre, before pivoting to Asia and Asian themes: “It happened while you were inside, asleep. / The penguins now grieve over the escalation / of silt in their bath.
 A mother begs a child, / ‘Let go.
 I won’t survive, but you can!’
-But…” In her new book, Ms. Tabios addresses super typhoons and modern-day slavery, and homonyms and reduplicative words such as wagwag and pagpag, with aplomb and intense imagination, permanently and expertly connecting these with the hermetic nature in John Ashbery’s poetry.
+But…” In her new book, Tabios addresses super typhoons and modern-day slavery, and homonyms and reduplicative words such as wagwag and pagpag, with aplomb and intense imagination, permanently and expertly connecting these with the hermetic nature in John Ashbery’s poetry.
 Read these poems as through a fish eye mirror, where the field of view is ever more expansive, and objects are always closer than they appear.

 A treasure trove of enchanting, well-crafted and nature-friendly poems, from a master poet, for children of all ages.